We share our insights about Change Leadership and Service Innovation

 How a midcorp insurance company learned to excell as a strategic partner

-A few years ago, one of my clients was challenged to deliver more value than just the annual premium adjustment and adequate claims handling.
+A few years ago, one of OUR clients was challenged to deliver more value than just the annual premium adjustment and adequate claims handling.
 The challenge was not without consequences.